 There’s no view worth holding onto.
-Except maybe the view that one must hold onto a view.
-But then that contradicts itself, naturally, like everything else.
-A good example is a good jazz improvisation session.
-You can – here – see time passing and feel what is good to hold onto and what, in order to renew your spot, your allegiance to life – is good to let go.
+Except maybe the view that one mustn’t hold onto a view.
+And then that contradicts itself, naturally, like everything else.
+A good example is a jazz improvisation session.
+You can – here – see time passing and feel what is good to hold onto and what, in order to renew your spot, your allegiance to life – is good to let go (of).
 It’s like rocks, having rocks in your hand but you want to pick up that new flower, so you need to release a rock.

-I like this contradiction in us – and sometimes I hate – that we are adaptive, groove finding creatures – but that we must be contrary to survive.
+I like this contradiction in us – and sometimes hate – that we are groove finding creatures – that must be contrary to this to survive.
 In a way, this is a very helpful fact to keep in mind when you do something like stare a criminal in the face.
-S/he could change, as have you changed.
-So the view you hold, if to be based in real experience, must also have this capacity.
+They could change, as have you changed.
+So the view you hold, if to be based in real experience, contains this capacity.

 And then there is evidence, evolving physical evidence of one’s existence.
-I’ve dedicated a lot of time to this recently – how my body is not my body it exists almost regardless of what I say or think.
+I’ve dedicated a lot of time to this recently – how my body is not my body – it exists regardless of what I say or think.
 It has its own destiny and not just in terms of wellness/ illness.
-What does this being say to space, to voids, to alive landscapes that embrace it – and how through my work can I continue to dialogue with it?
-I carry this into sound – space – and in turn my sound carries structures of space (of course) in it.
+What is our being saying to space, to voids, to alive landscapes that embrace it – and how through my work can I continue to facilitate its dialogue?
+I carry this into sound – space – and in turn my sound carries structures of space within it.

 Space prays.
 If you let it.
 And our existence whether inside or outside a fabricated ‘home’ has known this union for so long.
 Remove all chairs, desks, beds, bookcases, if you want to pick up that new flower that is spatial prayer.
 I don’t know.
 Try something new.
 That’s what we were made for.